NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Reproducible-Data-Analysis/03-software-containers.md

 - **Scalability and Management**: Provides tools for load balancing, auto-scaling, and efficient resource allocation across diverse infrastructures.

 # Get Help
-If you have any further questions about the management and analysis of your microbial research data, please contact us: [helpdesk@nfdi4microbiota.de](mailto:helpdesk@nfdi4microbiota.de) (by emailing us you agree to the [privacy policy - in German](https://nfdi4microbiota.de/legals/privacy-policy.html) on our website: [Contact](https://nfdi4microbiota.de/contact-form/).)
+If you have any further questions about the management and analysis of your microbial research data, please contact us: [helpdesk@nfdi4microbiota.de](mailto:helpdesk@nfdi4microbiota.de) (by emailing us you agree to the [privacy policy - in German](https://nfdi4microbiota.de/legals/privacy-policy.html) on our website: [Contact](https://nfdi4microbiota.de/contact-form/).
+The [legaly non-binding English translation can be found here]({% link _Privacy-Policy-English-Translation/01-Privacy-Policy-English-Translation.md %}) )

 ## Resources and Further Reading
 - [Apptainer User Guide](https://apptainer.org/docs/user/latest/introduction.html): Comprehensive documentation for getting started with Apptainer.